DhruvPatel01/indian-tv-schedule-api/readme.md

-Indian tv schedule api is as the name(!!) suggests is an api written in Python than given channel name and optional date outputs the list of shows with optional metadata and show description in JSON format.
+Indian tv schedule api as the name(!!) suggests is an api written in Python than given channel name and optional date outputs the list of shows with optional metadata and show description in JSON format.